Motivic interpretation of Albanese varieties of smooth varieties: Picard functors

-be a Nisnevich distinguished square where $f$ is \'etale, $g$ is an open immersion, and the induced morphism $f^{-1}(T-g(U))\rightarrow T-g(U)$ is an isomorphism.
-Here, we consider $T-g(U)$ having the reduced scheme structure.
-To check that ${\rm Pic}_{X/k}$ is a Nisnevich sheaf, it suffices to show that the induced sequence
+is a Nisnevich distinguished square, i.e., $f$ is \'etale, $g$ is an open immersion, and the induced morphism $f^{-1}(T-g(U))\rightarrow T-g(U)$ is an isomorphism with the reduced scheme structure on $T-g(U)$.
+To check that ${\rm Pic}_{X/k}$ is a Nisnevich sheaf, owing to \cite[Corollary 2.17]{Voe10a} it suffices to show that the induced sequence

-is exact by \cite[Corollary 2.17]{Voe10a}.
+is exact.
 By \eqref{1.13.1}, we reduce to the case when $T$ is connected.
-Then $T$ is irreducible since $T$ is smooth over $k$.
+Then $T$ is integral since $T$ is smooth over $k$.

 Let $d$ be the number of irreducible components of $T-g(U)$ whose dimensions are $({\rm dim}\,T-1)$.
-Then by the localization sequence for higher Chow groups, we have the commutative diagrams
+By Bloch's localization sequence \cite{zbMATH00653321}, there are commutative diagrams with exact rows: